TyshaunTCody/TyshaunTCody/README.md

   Data Analysis (Excel, SQL)

 Current Project: Monte Carlo Betting Simulation
-A simulation model that demonstrates how different bet sizes impact long terms outcomes in a fixed probabilistic system.
+A simulation model that demonstrates how different bet sizes impact-long terms outcomes in a fixed probabilistic system.
 The project focuses on expected value, variance, and how position sizing affects risk and financial stability over time.

 What I'm working on:
 Improving Data Analysis skills (Excel, SQL)
-Building practical models to improve my data driven intuiton
+Building practical models to improve my data-driven intuiton
-Getting more comfortable with simulation and modeling techniques
+Getting more comfortable with simulation and statistical modeling techniques